CrowdStrike/ember-headless-form/docs/usage/data/index.md

 ## Displaying data in the form

 For more dynamic forms, you may need to read the data as it is being modified.
-You can do this by accessing the form's yielded `effectiveData` property within the block.
-It may look something like `{{form.effectiveData.firstName}}` if we use the above form as an example.
+You can do this by accessing the form's yielded `data` property within the block.
+It may look something like `{{form.data.firstName}}` if we use the above form as an example.

 ## (Im-)mutable data